Marvel999/java-tutorial-programs/README.md

 Constructive criticisms or code reviews of any kind are very much welcome.

-If you have any questions about the solutions you can find here, feel free to contact me **manishjobs1999@gmail.com**.
+If you have any questions about the Concept you can find here on Google ;), feel free to contact me **manishjobs1999@gmail.com**.